-The infield fly rule is quite possibly the most controversial rule in baseball.
-The infield fly rule is a rule that allows the on-field umpires to call a batter/runner out if they hit a fly ball in the infield with players on first and second or with the bases loaded.
+The infield fly rule is quite possibly the most controversial in baseball.
+The infield fly rule is a rule that allows the on-field umpires to call a batter/runner out if they hit a fly ball in the infield with players on base.
 In this situation, the batter who hit the ball is automatically out while the players on base can remain on base.
-The infield fly rule is never called with two outs and the fielding team must record the third out, either by catching the fly ball or tagging a runner.
+The infield fly rule is never called with two outs, and the fielding team must record the third out, either by catching the fly ball or tagging a runner.

 This rule is in place to protect the batting team.
-For example, the player fielding the ball could purposely drop the ball, then throw the ball to third for the start of a double, or even a triple, play.
+For example, the player fielding the ball could purposely drop the ball, then throw the ball to second for the start of a double play.
 However, many dislike this rule as it results in a guaranteed out when the fielder playing the ball could drop the ball, which would result in the batter being safe at first if an infield fly were not called.

-A balk occurs when a pitcher performs an illegal motion, usually pretending to pitch the baseball without actually meaning to perform a pitch.
-If a pitcher performs one of these motions, which includes pretending to throw the ball but holding it instead, unnecessarily delaying the game, pitching away from the batter, throwing to a fielder who is not on a base, etc. then a balk will be called.
+A balk occurs when a pitcher performs an illegal motion, usually pretending to pitch the baseball without actually performing a pitch.
+If a pitcher performs one of these motions, which includes pretending to throw the ball but holding it instead, unnecessarily delaying the game, pitching away from the batter, or throwing to a fielder who is not on a base, then a balk will be called.

 A balk results in an immediate dead ball.
 If there are any runners on base, they advance one base forward.
-The batter stays at bat and maintains the same count.
-Balks rarely occur, but can occur when a pitcher gets into a stressful situation that may cause them to make a mistake.
+The batter stays at-bat and maintains the same count.
+Balks rarely occur but can happen when a pitcher gets into a stressful situation that may cause them to make a mistake.

 Unlike other sports, the player being subbed out of the game cannot re-enter the game at any time.
 The player being subbed into the game assumes the role of the player being subbed out, which includes their spot in the batting lineup and their fielding position.
 Of course, this can also be swapped when a manager discusses the change with the head umpire.

-A ground rule double occurs when a ball is fairly hit and lands in the field of play, but then leaves the field of play without interference from a fielder.
-This occurs most often when a batter hits the ball near the sideline in fair territory, then the ball bounces out.
-In case of a ground rule double, the batter is awarded a double and any runner on base advances one base.
-This occurs often in parks that have sidelines very close to the foul lines.
+A ground rule double occurs when a ball is fairly hit and lands in the field of play but then leaves the field of play without interference from a fielder.
+This occurs most often when a batter hits the ball near the warning track and bounces over the wall.
+In case of a ground rule double, the batter and all baserunners are awarded two bases.